Tales from the Observer: Art, Display & Installation

 Reflections: Choosing Characters for My Visual Journal Pages

 During my first “Pieces of Me” exhibition, a visitor enquired where I was in my journal pages.
 “I kept looking for you!” she said.
-I told her […]
+I told her I was there almost everywhere in them… in fact, many female figures whether they be young or old, carried some aspect I wished to embody.
+Thus far, […]

 Exploring My Family Curse